microsoft/TypeScript/doc/spec.md

 interface D { next: B; }
 ```

-To determine whether ‘A’ and ‘B’ are identical, first the ‘next’ properties of type ‘A’ and ‘C’ are compared.
-That leads to comparing the ‘next’ properties of type ‘A’ and ‘D’, which leads to comparing the ‘next’ properties of type ‘A’ and ‘B’.
-Since ‘A’ and ‘B’ are already being compared this relationship is by definition true.
+To determine whether 'A' and 'B' are identical, first the 'next' properties of type 'A' and 'C' are compared.
+That leads to comparing the 'next' properties of type 'A' and 'D', which leads to comparing the 'next' properties of type 'A' and 'B'.
+Since 'A' and 'B' are already being compared this relationship is by definition true.
 That in turn causes the other comparisons to be true, and therefore the final result is true.

 When this same technique is used to compare generic type references, two type references are considered the same when they originate in the same declaration and have identical type arguments.